enthought/edge-examples/external-app-example/deploy/README.md

-If you are deploying a fork of this application to a different domain name, you must *first* register the application on Edge using your desired `redirect_uri` with the new domain name.
-Contact Product DevOps to get a new domain hosted on `platform-devops.enthought.com`.
+If you are deploying a fork of this application to a different domain name, you must *first* register the application on Edge using your desired `redirect_uri` with the domain name where it will be hosted.

 After you have completed the OAuth client registration process, you must configure several values within the Terraform deployment files:
-- Optionally, change the [`namespace`](./edge_example.tf#L16) and app name from the default `edge-example-app` to a different namespace provided by Product DevOps
+- Change the [`namespace`](./edge_example.tf#L16) from `edge-dev` to the one provided by DevOps
+- Optionally, replace the default app name `edge-example-app` with your own app name.
 - [`container image`](./edge_example.tf#L56) should be your application's published container
 - [`OAUTH_CLIENT_ID`](./edge_example.tf#L69) from the application registration process
 - [`OAUTH_REDIRECT_URI`](./edge_example.tf#L73) should be the `/authorize` endpoint wherever your app will be deployed